Henry Leonard d'Arendt: Regimental commander

 When d'Arendt finally arrived on 21 October, he was taken on a tour of inspection by Lieutenant Colonel Samuel Smith and Major François-Louis Teissèdre de Fleury.
 When they reached the damaged northwest blockhouse, the Prussian asked what had happened.
 They told him that it was often a target of British fire and that a store of ammunition had been blown up the day before.
 To their amazement and disgust, d'Arendt leapt through two windows in his haste to flee the blockhouse.
 Fleury turned to Smith and exclaimed, "Par Dieu!
 C'est un poltroon!"
 (By God, he's a coward.)
 Smith responded that they should scare the Prussian away from the fort before he caused problems.
 Smith soon applied to Washington to be relieved of his post.
 The American commander-in-chief diplomatically reminded Smith that d'Arendt was in charge and told him he could do as he wished, but that he hoped that he would make the right choice.
 Smith stayed.
 D'Arendt was still unwell, so Smith continued to exercise control over the garrison and its operations during the Siege of Fort Mifflin.
 When Smith was wounded, it was Major Simeon Thayer who took command of the fort, not d'Arendt.

-Of course this account of cowardice is an limited academic excerpt, and opinion, based on the viewpoint of a former politician, Lt Col Smith and a French Officer, Major de Fleury.
-The Major as a French officer would have animosity towards a Prussian Officer, as Prussian and French wars against each other in Europe are well known.
-A more simple military analysis would be that Colonel d'Arendt as an experienced trained military officer would understand that any enemy assigned lookout with a spyglass, could readily identify a group of leaders gathered in the fort and order an already zeroed in cannon volley on top of them instantly.
-The academic writing does note that the shelling on the fort was persistent and often.
-The contention of cowardice for a commander actually in a fort under siege could be considered "beaucoup à faire pour rien" (much to do about nothing) unless the officer actually fled the same fort entirely.